Vajrayana: Chinese Esoteric Buddhism

-The Jing'an Temple in Shanghai, China, which promotes the Chinese Zhenyan (Mantrayana) tradition.
+The Jing'an Temple in Shanghai, China, which Chisong promoted the Chinese Zhenyan (Mantrayana) tradition.

 Esoteric and Tantric teachings followed the same route into northern China as Buddhism itself, arriving via the Silk Road and Southeast Asian Maritime trade routes sometime during the first half of the 7th century, during the Tang dynasty and received sanction from the emperors of the Tang dynasty.
 During this time, three great masters came from India to China: Śubhakarasiṃha, Vajrabodhi, and Amoghavajra who translated key texts and founded the Zhenyan (真言, "true word", "mantra") tradition.

 Zhenyan was also brought to Japan as Shingon during this period.
 This tradition focused on tantras like the Mahavairocana tantra, and unlike Tibetan Buddhism, it does not employ the antinomian and radical tantrism of the Anuttarayoga Tantras.
 The prestige of this tradition eventually influenced other schools of Chinese Buddhism such as Chan and Tiantai to adopt various esoteric practices over time, leading to a merging of teachings between the various schools.
 During the Yuan dynasty, the Mongol emperors made Tibetan Buddhism the official religion of China, and Tibetan lamas were given patronage at the court.
 Imperial support of Tibetan Vajrayana continued into the Ming and Qing dynasties.